 - Teach advanced advocacy, mediation, and other barrister skills, and an awareness of special considerations and requirements of different jurisdictions;

 - Provide practical insights into life and practice at the New South Wales Bar

 - Promote a strong spirit of professional support among new members

-- Monday, 27 August to Saturday, 22 September (includes Saturday 15 and Saturday 22 August)
+- Course Dates: Monday, 2 September to Saturday, 28 September (includes Saturday 21 and Saturday 28 August)

 - present applications before the court for each of the practical sessions;

 - perform an opening address, examination in chief of a witness, and cross examination of an expert witness in the advocacy sessions;

 - conduct a series of discrete mini hearings;

 - conduct conferences with witnesses for the purposes of the final trial;

 - prepare an advice in a matter set for trial; and